kurrik/hackathons/_posts/2010-10-05-image-grayscale.markdown

   outputContext.putImageData(imagedata, 0, 0);
 };</code></pre>

-Next, listen for changes to the slider, and call `paintGrayscale` with the new value when the user manipulates the control:
+Next, listen for changes to the sliders, and call `paintGrayscale` when the user manipulates the control:

 <pre class="delta"><code><em>function onChange(evt) {
-  paintGrayscale(parseInt(this.value));
+  paintGrayscale();
 };</em>

 function onLoad(evt) {